PetrGlad/emmate/README.md

 ## Status

-Not even a prototype, still figuring things out.
-I am learning Rust, MIDI, sound processing, and UI library all at once so at the moment the code is not an example of good style.
+Prototype, still figuring things out.
+I am learning Rust, MIDI, sound processing, and UI library all at once so the code is not an example of a good style.

 ## Build